Chinese pharma firm in Dundalk suspends travel to and from China

 Some 400 positions will be created in the WuXi Biologics operation and another 200 in WuXi Vaccines, which was announced last year.

-Currently some 100 people are employed directly by WuXi Biologics and around 1,200 are working on site construction.
+Currently, 100 people are employed directly by WuXi Biologics and about 1,200 are working on site construction.

 ‘Interactive engagement’

-It advised anybody who needed “interactive engagement within WuXi’s business operations” to consider teleconferences or video conferences.
+It advised anybody who needed “interactive engagement within WuXi’s business operations” to consider tele or video conferences.

 “WuXi’s Dundalk Campus has established rigorous monitoring of international staff travel in order to monitor the global situation, to avoid unnecessary travel and to discuss anything that the business can do to mitigate against the risk of corona virus contact,” the company said.